jorisgengler/Julycheck/README.md

 # Julycheck

 Functions help to automate repetitive tasks and enable you to reuse your code.
-Write your own function that accepts the current month as a parameter and printsoneofthefollowing responses, depending on whether it is July or not:
+Write your own function that accepts the current month as a parameter and prints one of the following responses, depending on whether it is July or not: